 Here are five reasons to equip your field service technicians with the appropriate mobile tools to help them get the job done right the first time.

 Verify on-site work via photos and signature collection and utilize centralized inspections and field forms to insure consistency.
 Mobile apps allow techs to document completed work by taking photos on mobile devices and can capture customer signatures for work orders, billing, and other authorizations.
-By creating mobile apps with standard field forms including checklists, audits, and other fields, organizations can ensure that their field techs are carrying out their duties in a consistent and efficient manner.
+By creating mobile apps with standard field forms including checklists, audits, and other fields.
+Organizations can ensure that their field techs are carrying out their duties in a consistent and efficient manner.

-One place that mobile apps are already strongly in place is in the oil, gas and utility industry.
-As a recent white paper from CDW stated, these companies already face a number of dynamic challenges in their efforts to produce, sell, and distribute energy, and “energy businesses are reviewing their IT strategies and solutions, including their field service mobility strategies.
+A recent white paper from CDW stated, these companies already face a number of dynamic challenges in their efforts to produce, sell, and distribute energy, and “energy businesses are reviewing their IT strategies and solutions, including their field service mobility strategies.
 According to Oil and Gas IQ, an energy website, employees in the oil and gas sector are already ahead of this trend, with 71 percent of workers using mobile devices for work purposes.

 Ultimately, the CDW white paper concluded, “With a choice of mobile devices, capable of anytime, anywhere access to data, IT decision-makers view field service mobility as the perfect vehicle for improving field operations, increasing customer satisfaction and transforming it from a cost center into a differentiating asset – or better yet, a profit center.”